Blog Home

 Recognizing Hunger Signals

 Chronic dieting can result in a numbing of hunger signals and an inability to recognize fullness.
-If you don't respond to hunger knocking on that internal door, eventually it will stop knocking.
-Eating then occurs in response to stimuli other than true hunger, and that's when the troubles begin – oftentimes resulting in emotional eating and rebound binges.
+If you don't respond to hunger knocking on that internal door, eventually, it will stop knocking.
+Eating then occurs in response to stimuli other than true hunger, and that's when the troubles begin — often resulting in emotional eating and rebound binges.

-With a little attention to the task, you can re-train yourself to recognize and respond appropriately to hunger and fullness signals.
-Hunger should be embraced and treated as a valued communication with your body – not something to be feared.
-Listening to your body and taking the time to care for its needs are critical steps in learning to love and care for yourself.
+With a bit of attention to the task, you can re-train yourself to recognize and respond appropriately to hunger and fullness signals.
+Hunger should be embraced and treated as a valued communication with your body — not something to be feared.
+Listening to your body and caring for its needs are critical steps in learning to love and care for yourself.

 The first step in recognizing hunger signals and eating intuitively is to be present in the moment.
-This is difficult to do in our current society where we are constantly looking to the next task even before finishing the prior one.
-Taking the time to slow down will provide you with a multitude of health benefits.
+This is difficult in our current society, where we constantly look to the next task before finishing the prior one.
+Taking the time to slow down will provide you with many health benefits.
 Realize that it is normal for hunger to occur 3 to 5 hours after eating.
-Start familiarizing yourself with the different levels of hunger and the individual signals that your body relays to you at various stages.
+Start familiarizing yourself with the different levels of hunger and the individual signals your body sends you at various stages.

 Initiate this process by listening.
 Check in with your body throughout the day and rate your hunger.
-A common way to rate hunger is on a scale of 1-to-10 with 1 equivalent to a state of starving and 10 being a state of extreme fullness.
+A common way to rate hunger is on a 1-to-10 scale, with 1 equivalent to starving and 10 being extreme fullness.

-Ideally, you want to initiate a meal when you are in a state of hunger but not completely famished (a scale rating of about 3), and finish a meal when you are in a state of fullness but not completely stuffed (a scale rating of approximately 6).
+Ideally, you want to initiate a meal when you are hungry but not completely famished (a scale rating of about 3) and finish a meal when you are in a state of fullness but not completely stuffed (a scale rating of approximately 6).

 • 0 = Starving, famished, headache